 Howard Fulks, Director of Analytics at R.D.
 Offutt Company, nominated the nonprofit because transportation is foundational to living a productive life.

 Howard Fulks, R.D.
 Offutt Company Director of Analytics presents Jeremy Jensen, Fix It Forward Co-founder and Vice President, with a Community Grant from the Offutt Family Foundation.

-Central Valley Veterans, an all-volunteer, nonprofit that works to improve veterans' lives, was awarded $10,000 from the Offutt Family Foundation.
+Central Valley Veterans, an all-volunteer, nonprofit that works to improve veterans' lives, was awarded a grant from the Offutt Family Foundation.
 RDO Equipment Co.
 Store Manager, Nhia Vue, in Fowler California submitted this organization after becoming aware of their need to fund their warehouse lease and essential services like providing food and clothing.

 “We’re so grateful and amazed by this generosity," said Deborah Riordan, Central Valley Veterans board president.
 “Nhia was an amazing advocate for us and did all the hard work towards obtaining the grant."

 Nhia Vue, Store Manager, RDO Equipment Co. — Fowler, CA, presents Deborah Riordan, Central Valley Veterans Board President, with a Community Builder Grant from the Offutt Family Foundation.